-- 1.2 The review is one of a number of reviews that have been undertaken across day services over the past six years.
-Since 2010, a number of day service pre-employment schemes have been closed to meet increasing funding reductions and in 2012 a substantial commissioning and market development / shaping exercise was completed with service users, carers and local providers.
+- 1.1 This report follows the review of learning disability and Autistic Spectrum Disorder (ASD) day service provision that is currently provided and/or commissioned by Adult Services.
+The content of this report was endorsed in principle by Single Commissioning Management Team (SCMT) and Professional Reference Group (PRG) in February and March 2017 respectively and by the Single Commissioning Board on 11 April 2017. - 1.2 The review is one of a number of reviews that have been undertaken across day services over the past six years.
+Since 2010 a number of day service pre-employment schemes have been closed to meet increasing funding reductions and in 2012 a substantial commissioning and market development / shaping exercise was completed with service users, carers and local providers.
 The aim was to develop more diverse day service options within the borough with a focus on offering more choice and control to individuals regarding the services on offer and a significant reduction in the daily unit cost of provision.
 This resulted in four internal day services closing and the re-provision of services by a range of providers including People First Tameside, Tameside Arts, Tameside Countryside Service and Active Tameside at a reduced daily unit cost.
-This initiative achieved an annual saving of £137,000. - 1.3 The strategic vision was based on diversification of services being offered to facilitate greater choice and control, the introduction of a more diverse market to increase competition, drive up quality and reduce cost and to differentiate internally provided services to focus on the provision of higher cost specialist complex provision of day services to adults who have learning disabilities and/or Autistic Spectrum Disorder (ASD) who have complex needs.
+This initiative achieved a reported £137.000 per annum saving. - 1.3 The strategic vision was based on diversification of services being offered to facilitate greater choice and control, the introduction of a more diverse market to increase competition, drive up quality and reduce cost and to differentiate internally provided services to focus on the provision of higher cost specialist complex provision of day services to adults who have learning disabilities and/or Autistic Spectrum Disorder (ASD) who have complex needs.
 This has been successful in that there is a more diverse range of service options on offer at a significantly reduced cost. - 1.4 The review also considered demand and capacity in terms of children with disabilities and Looked After Children (LAC) and the increasing demand for specific services for these groups as well as considering the provision of alternative services for children and young people with special educational needs (SEND) post 16 in the borough as an alternative to out of borough placements in specialist education establishments.
 The focus being on improving outcomes for young people in terms of targeted education around the development of independent living skills, offering pre-employment and employment support and supporting more varied service options to improve choice and control while reducing costs of provision in the future.